Search this site

 If you are an outdoors person, Costa Rica is for you with the world's best surfing, fishing and hiking all year long.

 Is everything here pura vida and this lifestyle for everyone?
 Absolutely not.
-Those who benefit from people coming to Costa Rica, such as travel magazines and businesses, often put the perfect spin and use pura vida marketing to portray this country as perfect and inexpensive.
+Those who benefit from people coming to Costa Rica, such as travel magazines, real estate companies and anything travel/tourist related, often put the perfect spin and use the Costa Rica pura vida marketing to portray this country as perfect and inexpensive.
 It is not.

 Over half of the people who move here leave after 2-3 years.
 Those who stay, adapt and are willing to make the adjustment, say it was the best thing they have ever done.